Materials & Craft

 Outcome

-Key learning: Pile height and backing cloth selection can reduce seam visibility and rework, improving consistency for reorder programs.
+Key learning: Pile height and backing cloth choice can reduce seam visibility and rework, which matters for stable reorder programs.

 Evidence